rtuechsen/smartplug/README.md

 ## WSL

 WSL can installed either from the Microsoft Store or via `wsl --install -d Ubuntu-24.04`.
+When installing via command line it can be removed using `wsl --unregister Ubuntu-24.04`.

 When using WSL the machine can be reset instead of reinstalled via Windows Settings > Apps > Installed apps > search for "Ubuntu" > "..." > Advanced options > Reset (only works if installed from the Microsoft Store).